nullromo/mtg-spoiler-notifier/README.md

     1. If there are new cards, generate an e-mail containing the names and images of the new cards and broadcast it out to all addresses in the [recipients list](./recipients.json).
+    1. If there are new cards, generate a Discord message containing the names and images of the new cards and broadcast it out to the applicable Discord channels.
 1. Save the list of all cards for the next run to look at.

 ## E-mail Credentials